This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 Not all box curriculum is going to completely work for your kids.
 Sometimes you have to mix and match.
 Don't be afraid to use one company for math that something else for reading and yet another for history!

-Also, one kid might to well with one math curriculum but another kid need one from a different company!
+Also, one kid might to well with one math curriculum but another kid needs one from a different company!
 That's ok too!

 No matter how much we love we are always mixing and match something!
 With 5 kids we have been through so many here are a few of our favorites.